carzum/termviz/README.md

       g: 0
       b: 0
     length: 0.2                 # Length of the axes.
-send_pose_topic: initialpose    # Topic on which to publish poses in Send Pose mode.
+send_pose_topics:               # Topics on which to publish poses in Send Pose mode.
+  - topic: pose                 # The topic name.
+    msg_type: PoseStamped       # The topic's type.
+Supported are Pose, PoseStamped and PoseWithCovarianceStamped.
 target_framerate: 30            # Refresh rate of the visualization.
 Lower this if the ssh connection is slow.
 axis_length: 0.5                # Length of the axes of the robot frame
 visible_area:                   # Default boundaries of the visible areas.
 Determines the initial level of zoom.